We hand-pick antiques for our readers. If you buy something featured on this page, we may earn a small commission.

 American-born Maxfield Parrish painted with a specific color palette in a Neo-classical style.
 Although his work isn’t specifically classified as Art Nouveau by some art critics, it has many similar elements like figures and florals.
 He led an incredibly successful career, and his print, Daybreak (1922), was the most popular print of the 20th century.
 His work is important because it helped shape the Golden Age of Illustration.
 Like Mucha, Parrish was commissioned to create magazine covers, advertisements, and greeting cards, and his style is very much his own.

 Louis Comfort Tiffany

 Specialty: Decorative Arts

 Antique collectors admire Louis Comfort Tiffany for his stained glass windows and lamps, but he also designed incredible art glass and jewelry.
 He was the first designer of the family business, Tiffany & Co., founded by his father, Charles Lewis Tiffany.
 Initially, Tiffany enjoyed painting, but he discovered a passion for glassmaking in 1875.
 Unfortunately, his partners initially rejected his innovation in glassmaking, which lead him to open his own studio.
 Throughout his career, he was inspired by other artists like Alphonse Mucha and Émile Gallé.

 Henri de Toulouse-Lautrec

 Specialty: Illustration / Painting

 Henri de Toulouse-Lautrec was a painter of the Post-Impressionist period, which was a movement that directly preceded the Art Nouveau movement.
 His later posters and illustrations reflected the Art Nouveau movement, with flat colored figures and graphics.
-Unfortunately, he died at the age of 36 due to a combination of a congenital disability and lifestyle.
+Unfortunately, he died at the age of 36 due to a congenital disability and lifestyle.
 Despite a short career, you can find nearly 1,000 of his works at the Musée Toulouse-Lautrec.